Developers Blog

 Call your function from Canva

 You’re now ready to use your Lambda function in Canva!
 You’ll need your Canva App code.
-If you haven’t built a Canva App yet, you can clone the Starter Kit from Github to make it easier to jump into building.
+If you haven’t built a Canva App yet, you can clone the Starter Kit from Github(opens in a new tab or window) to make it easier to jump into building.
 Once you have it cloned, edit the app.tsx file under src.

 You’re going to make a Fetch call to the Function URL.
 In order to keep your app dynamic, it’s recommended to use state management for any data displayed to the end user.